 Certified organic seeds can be both Australian grown or imported.

-Seeds labelled as organic do not have the organic certification.
+Seeds labelled as organically grown do not have the organic certification.
 These seeds are grown using organic practices however, the supplier has not undergone the process of becoming a certified organic producer.

 For us at Australian Wheatgrass, all our seeds marked organic have been sourced from Australian farmers whose organic practices we trust, although we cannot be 100% certain.